yorkie-team/codepair/README.md

 This repository contains multiple packages/modules that make up our project.
 Each package/module is contained in its own directory within this repository.

 - **Frontend**: Contains the frontend code of our application.
 Please refer to [frontend/README.md](frontend/README.md) for detailed information on setting up and running the frontend.
+- **Backend**: Contains the backend code of our application.
+Please refer to [backend/README.md](backend/README.md) for detailed information on setting up and running the backend.

 ## Getting Started with Development